 1. Private pay

 Social Security income, pensions, savings, CDs, and home sale proceeds.
 The home sale is often the largest single source, particularly for widowed parents downsizing into AL after a fall or hospitalization.
-Average private-pay duration before Medicaid spend-down is roughly 22 months nationally per HHS/ASPE LTSS data (TN-specific figure not separately published).
+Average private-pay duration before Medicaid spend-down is widely cited at roughly 22 months nationally, though that figure is not currently traceable to a retrievable source and no Tennessee-specific version is published.
+Treat it as a rough planning anchor, not a forecast.

 2. Long-term care insurance